roshantaneja/School_Notes/docs/US Literature/Hamilton/Unsung story lyrics.md

 Oh, Henry Kissinger, you're no founding father Your realpolitik just caused disaster after disaster You may have won a Nobel Prize, but history won't forget The millions who suffered under your geopolitical mindset

-You paved the way for dictators, supported coups and wars From East Timor to Cambodia, the body count soars But you dined with the elite, a member of the club While innocent lives were lost, buried under the rub
+You paved the way for dictators, supported coups and wars From East Timor to Cambodia, the body count soars But you dined with the elite, a member of the club While innocent lives were lost, shoved under the rug

 So raise a glass to Kissinger, the architect of strife A legacy of bloodshed, a never-ending fight But let us not forget, as we sing this parody song That power unchecked can do so much wrong